 This is the total of everything charged to your card during the statement period.

 The total of any interest and fees we’ve charged you during your statement period.
 If we’ve charged interest, there’ll be a breakdown of your interest near the end of your statement.
 It shows your exact interest rates and how much of each type you’ve been charged.

 As above, this is the total amount owing on your credit card when we print your statement.
 This is the amount to pay to clear your entire credit card debt for the month.
-You need to pay this by the due date each month so you can learn how to avoid being charged interest.

 This is the 14 or 25 days you have after your statement ends to pay it off.
 For example, if a card has ‘up to 44 days interest-free’, it allows 14 days after its month statement period ends to be paid off.
 Similarly, ‘up to 55 days interest-free’ gives you 25 days after the statement period ends.
 These are your payment windows—the amount of time to pay off your closing balance.